Gain a realistic, first-hand perspective of day-to-day work life in various fields as you explore possible internships or careers.

 These short-term, unpaid opportunities to meet with or shadow professionals are different from an internship.
 They typically last 1–2 days, but may last longer.

 These opportunities take place all over the United States and are offered between December 2019 and May 2020.
 Please contact firstname.lastname@example.org for important dates and timelines.
 The DiscoverWork program is not for academic credit and students are not compensated.

 Although DiscoverWork opportunities are not guaranteed, we encourage all Hope College students to apply!
 We recommend that you apply for more than one opportunity; however, you must only apply for opportunities that you are willing and able to complete.
 By applying, you are committing to participate in that particular opportunity if you are matched with the host.
 Withdrawing from the program after you’ve been matched is strongly discouraged.

-You do not have to have experience to participate.
-This program is designed for students to explore fields and careers that they are interested in; therefore, you do not have to have experience to qualify.
+Previous experience is not required to participate because this program is designed for career exploration.
 If you are not placed the first time around, please be sure to apply for future opportunities.

 - TYPICAL ACTIVITIES